Best Value

 Condensed and concise Clinical Pearls highlight key points, essential concepts, and practical tips related to patient care

-Test Your Pediatrics Board Knowledge
+Test Your Pediatric Board Knowledge

-Sample Pediatrics Practice Question
+Sample Pediatric Practice Question

 An ill-appearing 9-year-old presents with a fever for two days.
 He has a productive cough, rhinorrhea, and fatigue.
 His appetite is decreased, but his fluid intake is adequate.
 His medical history is unremarkable, but his immunization history is unknown.
 Vital signs include a temperature of 102.8°F (39.3°C), heart rate of 112/min., respiratory rate of 24/min., and oxygen saturation of 89% on room air.
 The physical examination is remarkable for rhinorrhea, right-sided rales, and scattered rhonchi.
 A chest x-ray is shown.
 Which of the following is the most likely cause of this patient's illness?